 All submissions should be made only through email in MS Word/Google Document format.
 No other submissions will be entertained.

-Registration Contribution: INR 200 for Students and INR 500 for Professionals
+Registration Contribution: INR 200 for Students (limited to 25 years of age) and INR 500 for Professionals

 [As we are a non-profit organization, this amount will be utilized either for the prize money pool or to advance any of our other organizational goals.]